-Limited data exist for the meteorology of the Area.
-Conditions are probably similar to those of the Mawson station area where the mean monthly temperature ranges from +0.1°C in January to -18.8°C in August, with extreme temperatures ranging from +10.6°C to -36.0°C. The mean annual wind speed is 10.9 m per second with frequent prolonged periods of strong south-easterly katabatic winds from the ice cap at mean speeds over 25 m per second and gusts often exceeding 50 m per second.
-Mean wind speed decreases seaward with distance from the icecap, but is unlikely to be much lower at the Rookery Islands which lie quite close to the coast.
-Other general characteristics of the coastal Antarctic climate to which these islands are likely to be subjected are high cloudiness throughout the year, very low absolute humidity, low precipitation and frequent periods of intensified winds, drifting snow and low visibility associated with the passage of major low pressure systems.
+The Area is about 15 km east of Mawson Station; Meteorological conditions are probably similar to those of the Mawson station where the mean maximum and minimum temperatures (1991 to 2020) range from +2.2°C to -3°C in January and -14.7°C to -21.3°C in August, with extreme temperatures (1961 to 2020) ranging from +10.6°C to -36.0°C. The mean annual wind speed is 10.9 m per second with frequent prolonged periods of strong southeasterly katabatic winds from the ice cap.
+Mean wind speed is 43 kilometres per hour and gusts often exceed 180 kilometres per hour.
+Mean wind speed decreases seaward with distance from the icecap, but is unlikely to be much lower at the Rookery Islands that lie only up to 7 kilometres from the coast.
+Other general characteristics of the coastal Antarctic climate to which these islands are subjected are high cloudiness throughout the year, very low absolute humidity, low precipitation and frequent periods of intensified winds, drifting snow and low visibility associated with the passage of major low pressure systems.

-Environmental Domains and Antarctic Conservation Biogeographic Regions
+Environmental Domains, Antarctic Conservation Biogeographic Regions and Important Bird Areas

 Based on the Environmental Domains Analysis for Antarctica (Resolution 3 (2008)) the Rookery Islands are located within Environment D East Antarctic coastal geologic.
-Based on the Antarctic Conservation Biogeographic Regions (Resolution 6 (2012)) the Rookery Islands are not assigned to a Biogeographic Region.
+Based on the Antarctic Conservation Biogeographic Regions (Resolution 3 (2017)) the Rookery Islands are located in Biogeographic Region 16 Prince Charles Mountains.
+The Rookery Islands are identified as Antarctic Important Bird Area 121 Rookery Islands on the basis of the Adélie penguin colony (Resolution 5 (2015)).